matter-labs/hardhat-zksync/README.md

 **hardhat-zksync-upgradeable**: This plugin provides a convenient method to deploy and upgrade smart contracts on the zkSync network.

-**hardhat-zksync-zksync2js**: This plugin is a wrapper around zksync2-js sdk that gives additional methods to use for faster development.
+**hardhat-zksync-ethers**: This plugin is a wrapper around zksync-ethers sdk that gives additional methods to use for faster development.

 You can find more detailed explanations on how to use hardhat zkSync plugins on our [documentation page](https://v2-docs.zksync.io/api/hardhat/plugins.html#plugins) where each plugin has its own section: